 CCMU accepts new students every year or every other year.
-Students must finish the program within 12 trimesters.
+Students must finish the program within 48 months / 12 trimesters.

-CCMU delivers the program didactic courses on-campus and online.
-The clinical observation and clinical internship courses are also completed on campus, and the clinical externship is completed off-campus at the students' clinic.
+CCMU delivers the program didactic courses on-campus or online.
+The CCM clinical observation and clinical internship courses are also completed on campus, and the integrative clinical observation and self-practicum can be completed off-campus.

-Each of the courses taught is unique, and students must register for all courses in each trimester, except when transfer credit is accepted.
+Each of the courses taught is unique, and students must register for all courses in each trimester, except the course is provided by Distance Education or transfer credit is accepted.